rekalogika/mapper/README.md

 ## Features

+### General

 * Automatically lists the properties of the source and target, detects their types, and maps them accordingly.
+* Reads the type from PHP type declaration and PHPDoc annotations, including the type of the nested objects.
-* By default, does not attempt to circumvent your class constraints.
+* Does not attempt to circumvent your class constraints.
 Reads only from and writes only to public properties, getters, setters.
 Does not instantiate objects without their constructor.
-* Override the mapping logic using a custom property mapper.
 * Constructor initialization.
 * Handles nested objects.
 * Handles recursion and circular references.
 * Inheritance support.
 Maps to abstract classes and interfaces using an inheritance map attribute.

-* Reads the type from PHP type declaration and PHPDoc annotations, including the type of the nested objects.
+### Custom Mapping

+* Override the mapping of a specific property using a custom property mapper.
+* Override the mapping between two specific classes using a custom object mapper.
+* Extend the mapper by creating new transformers, or decorating the existing ones.
+* Match classes using attributes in your transformers, in addition to using class names.

+### Object Lazy-Loading

 * If possible, target objects are lazy-loaded.
-The mapping does not take place until the target is accessed.
+The mapping does not take place until the target is accessed, and will never take place if it is never accessed.
 * Attempts to detect identifier properties on the source side.
-Those properties on the target side will be mapped eagerly, and will not trigger the hydration.
-  Thus, API Platform will be able to generate IRIs without causing the hydration of the entire object graph.
+Those properties will be mapped eagerly to the target side, as they should not trigger the hydration of the source.
+As an example, API Platform will be able to generate IRIs without causing the hydration of the entire object graph.

+### Arrays and Array-Like Objects

-* Handles the mapping between `array` or array-like objects, as well as using an adder method.
+* Handles the mapping between `array` or array-like objects.
+* Handles adder methods on the target side.
 * Handles non-string & non-integer keys in array-like objects, including `SplObjectStorage`.

-* Lazy loading & lazy stream mapping with collection types.
-Consumes less memory & avoids hydrating a Doctrine collection prematurely.
+### Array-Like Lazy-Loading

+* Lazy loading if the target is type-hinted with `ArrayAccess`, `Traversable` or `CollectionInterface`.
+The target will not iterate the source object until it is accessed, or never if it is never accessed.
+* Stream mapping.
+Maps the source members to the target side as they are being iterated.
+This may consume less memory.
 * With lazy loading, if the source is a `Countable`, then the target will also be a `Countable`.
 With an extra-lazy Doctrine Collection, the consumer will be able to count the target without causing a full hydration of the source.

-* Manual mapping using a class method.
-* Easy to extend by creating new transformers, or decorating the existing ones.
-* Match classes using attributes in your transformers, in addition to using class names.
+### Development Experience (DX)

 * Helpful exception messages.
 * Console commands for debugging.
 * Data collector and profiler integration.
-* Coded from the start using PHP 8, strict types, and maxed-out PHPStan and Psalm.
+* Coded from the start using PHP 8, strict types, and maxed-out PHPStan and Psalm level.

 ## To-Do List